 Q: If my son/daughter is currently registered to another club can I contact Team Boca or a specific coach before tryouts?

 A: You could write to the coaches you are interested in and ask them to come watch your player in any remaining league play or tournament play.
-You would want to provide them with your player's name, date of birth, team, shirt number, grade in school, and name of current team and coach.
+You would want to provide them with your player's name, date of birth, team, jersey number, grade in school, and name of current team and coach.
 By making known your interest, you may get one or two of the potential coaches to come see your player, enabling them to give you a better idea on contact day whether or not they can offer a role for your player with their team.
 You can also contact our Club Director at Bill@teamboca.com.

 Q: What about on or after the date when contact is allowed?